lisa-jones72/buffalo-solar-admin/GMAIL_SETUP.md

 [Accept Invitation Button]

-Note: This invitation will expire in 7 days.
+Note: This invitation will expire in 24 hours.
 ```

 ---